Jason2Brownlee/QuakeOfficialArchive/README.md

 * Do you know of an official release not listed above?
 * Do you know a better description for one of the above official releases?
-* do you have a missing file for one of the above official releases?
+* Do you have a missing file for one of the above official releases?

 If you can help, please contact me directly: jason.brownlee05@gmail.com